chipster/chipster-openshift/k3s/README.md

 v4.6.0
 ```

 Select the newest version, which doesn't have letters "-rc" (short for "release candidate").
 Configure it in your `~/values.yaml`.
-Keep it there until you update your Chipster version next time.
+Keep it there until it's time to update to the next Chipster version.

 ```yaml
 image:
   tag: v4.7.0
 ```

-Pull the configured images:
+Pull the configured images to make sure your installation keeps working even if our image repository isn't available:

 ```bash
 bash pull-images.bash